 - Appoint assistants if necessary and desirable for the efficient performance of the duties of the office.

-- Serve and vote on the Executive Board.
+- Serve and vote on the Executive Committee.

-- Provide advice to the Executive Board as to the previous administration’s policies, meetings, and events.
+- Provide advice to the Executive Committee and Board of Governors as to the previous administration’s policies, meetings, and events.

 - Provide assistance and advice to the current President.